cambiatus/backend/README.md

 The intention down the line is to make this database a write only database in an Event Sourced structure which will enable us to replay events and give us much more observability.

+For a more in-depth look at our application lifecycle, checkout [this documentation](/.github/deep-dive.md).

 ## Technologies

 Here we have information on the type of technologies we use on our project, enjoy!